maelingmurphy/homeschool-journal/README.md

 homeschool journal is a web application that enables homeschooling facilitators to schedule and record activities for their students, as well as log attendance records.

 ~~**LIVE SITE**~~:  https://homeschool-journal.herokuapp.com/
 **Update (12/14/22):** This app was previously hosted on Heroku when they still had their free development tier.
 Will host this app on a different platform soon!
+Feel free to check out the video walkthrough below to observe how the app functions.

 ![Homeschool Journal Homepage Screenshot](./project_notes/project_clips/7.21.21-display-activities-homepage-desktop.jpg)